-If you want a wireless soundbar, then just make sure that your TV and soundbar are compatible with the same type of Bluetooth connection before you buy one.
+If you want a wireless soundbar, then just make sure that your soundbar and TV are compatible with the same type of Bluetooth connection before you buy one.

-This is the main point regarding all connection types.
+This is the main point regarding each connection method.

-Before you buy a soundbar, you should check the audio output connections on your TV.
+Before you buy a soundbar, you should double check the audio out connections on your TV.
 Then, make sure that the soundbar that you buy has the inputs that you need.

-For example, the popular Sony HT-S350 soundbar pictured below has an HDMI ARC and optical input connection.
+For example, the popular Sony HT-S350 soundbar pictured below has an HDMI ARC (Audio Return Channel) and optical input connection.

-Therefore you can use either an HDMI ARC or optical output from your TV.
+Therefore you can use either an ARC or optical output from your TV.

 Let us take a look at the most common methods of wiring a TV with a soundbar.

 This is the most up-to-date method of connecting AV devices.
-Therefore, it is the best way to connect your TV and soundbar.
+Therefore, it is one of the best ways to connect your television and soundbar.

-But you can only do this if your TV and soundbar support it.
+But you can only do this if your soundbar and TV support it.

-To connect a soundbar and TV via HDMI your TV will need an HDMI ARC connection.
+To connect a soundbar and TV via HDMI your TV will need HDMI ARC ports.

 The brand of the TV doesn't matter.
-Most modern TVs from the popular brands - Samsung, LG, Sony, TCL, etc. - now offer support for HDMI ARC.
+Most modern TVs from the popular brands - Samsung, LG, Sony, TCL, etc. - now offer support for the HDMI Audio Return Channel.

 You may also see a port labeled 'eARC'.
 This is a newer version of ARC and will also work fine for an ARC connection.

-Finally, does your soundbar have an HDMI ARC connection?
-If so, then this is the best way to connect your TV and soundbar.
+Finally, does your soundbar have an HDMI ARC function?
+If so, then this is the best way to connect your television and soundbar.

 Above we can see the rear input connections of the popular Sonos Beam soundbar.

-Connect an HDMI cable from the TV HDMI ARC connection to the soundbar's HDMI input.
+Connect an HDMI cable from the TVs HDMI Audio Return Channel port - and connect the other end to the soundbar's HDMI in.

-Any category 2 'high-speed' HDMI cable will send audio over HDMI ARC.
+Any category 2 'high-speed' HDMI cables will send audio over HDMI ARC.

-Go to the TV audio setup menu and change the TV sound output setting from 'TV Speaker' to 'External Speakers' (or words to that effect).
+Using the TV screen, go to the TV sound setup audio menu and change the TV sound output setting from 'TV Speaker' to 'External Speakers' (or words to that effect).

-The menu might say 'Home Theater' or it may list the different types of audio output available.
+The menu might say 'Home Theater' or it may list the different types of audio available.

-If the audio output types are listed, make sure you select the connection that you are going to use.
+If the sound output types are listed, make sure you select the connection method that you are going to use.